(Under construction)

 Thanks to all who improved my knowledge base on various subjects over the years!

-Misformulation by the manufacturer, missing or excess ingredients, impurities in individual ingredients.
-There have been problems with too much Niacin. and the fat soluble vitamins (overfortification).
+Misformulation by the manufacturer, missing or excess ingredients, impurities or breakdown in individual ingredients.
+There have been problems with too much Niacin. and also the fat soluble vitamins, mainly A and D (overfortification).

-Water, tap & bottled – chlorination and calcium (hard water) cause the most aesthetic complaints
+Water, tap & bottled – chlorination and calcium (hard water) cause the most aesthetic complaints, packaging materials

 Lipids (fats, oils, essential oil flavoring)